Q. When does CISSMUN take place?

 Q. Do MUN Directors and chaperones need to be on campus at all times during the conference?

 Ans.
 As a conference policy, we require that at least one responsible adult from each school remain on campus during the conference.
-The only exception to this rule is for CISSMUN-sponsored sightseeing excursions that have been arranged for Directors and other adult chaperones.
+The only exception to this rule is for CISSMUN-sponsored sightseeing excursions that have been arranged for MUN Advisors and other adult chaperones.

 Q. Are evening activities provided for visiting delegates?

 Ans.
 There is a dinner for all delegates as the culminating activity on Friday night.
-There is nothing planned for Saturday night, as we recommend that individual schools use their free time to explore all the sights that our beautiful city has to offer.
+On Saturday, we will be running buses from Jinqiao hotels to the city center and back.
+In general, we recommend that individual schools use their free time to explore all the sights that our beautiful city has to offer.